9Tpercentmon/swbf2_gc_simulator/README.txt

 ##    CHANGELOG    ##
 #####################

+v1.6.2 	- Fixed unformatted weight being displayed on the map
+	- Fixed List of planets controlled by the player not showing
+	- Improved the stroke system on the fleets

 v1.6.1 	- Made a better support for version check
 		- Fixed a few spelling errors
 		- Fixed fleets above the map showing the wrong planet name when mouseovering it